-A missing ingredient in quantifying the true relation between intensity and distance in Indian earthquakes is the occurrence of a recent large earthquake monitored by strong motion accelerometers at a variety of distances, and in a variety of near-surface conditions.
-Regrettably only one strong-motion instrument recorded the 26 January 2001 Bhuj earthquake, and the intensity distribution from this important earthquake has largely been derived from perceived damage [Hough et al, 2002].
-Until a suitable array of instruments records a future earthquake, studies of the historic events provide an important data-base to estimate intensity-attenuation relations.
+The implication of these comparisons (Table 1 and 2) is that the coefficients of Johnson's (1996) derivation are inappropriate for India, and possibly for other intracontinental zones.
+A missing ingredient in quantifying the true relation between intensity and distance in Indian earthquakes is the occurrence of a recent large earthquake monitored by strong motion accelegraphs at a variety of distances, and in a variety of near surface conditions.
+Regrettably only one strong-motion instrument recorded the 26 January 2001 Bhuj earthquake, and this was at a distance of 1500 km.
+Until a suitable array of instruments records a future earthquake, studies of the sort we have undertaken provide an important data base to estimate intensity-attenuation relations.